DGNB

 Latest News

-OTTO adhesives and sealants fulfill LEED and DGNB criteria
+RAMSAUER sealants, adhesives and PU foams products fulfill LEED and DGNB criteria

-OTTO adhesives and sealants fulfill LEED and DGNB criteria
+RAMSAUER sealants, adhesives and PU foams products fulfill LEED and DGNB criteria

 Integrated Environmental Management Systems for material manufacturers are considered by LEED v4 and BREEAM